albertofilice/rhacm-gitops/README.md

   namespace: open-cluster-management
 spec: {}
 ```

-## RHACM RBAC
+5. RHACM RBAC

 ```bash
 oc adm policy add-cluster-role-to-user --rolebinding-name=open-cluster-management:subscription-admin open-cluster-management:subscription-admin kube:admin
 oc adm policy add-cluster-role-to-user --rolebinding-name=open-cluster-management:subscription-admin open-cluster-management:subscription-admin system:admin
 ```

-5. RHACM Integration with ArgoCD
+# Integrating Openshift Gitops with Red Advanced Cluster Manager

-the ManagedClusterSetBinding and placement are used to intercept and configure the clusters present on RHACM also in ArgoCD, it is possible to customize these configurations by excluding specific clusters.
+The ManagedClusterSetBinding and placement are used to intercept and configure the clusters present on RHACM also in ArgoCD, it is possible to customize these configurations by excluding specific clusters.

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1beta1